vbauer/lein-plantuml/README.md

 ["glob pattern" <file format> <output directory>]

 Description:
-- Glob pattern - it is a pattern based on wildcard characters.
+- Glob pattern - it is a pattern based on wildcard characters for input files.
 See [Glob](http://en.wikipedia.org/wiki/Glob_(programming)) for more details.
-- File format - it is a image file format (optional parameter).
+- Files format - it is a image file format for output data (optional parameter).
 - Output directory - is an optional parameter, files will be generated in the same directory by default.

 File formats: